 Many taxpayers begin their filing process with an online tax calculator.
 Oftentimes, we expect the same result as last year – a refund.
 But what if the calculator amounts to owing taxes instead of getting a refund?
 You might ask yourself, “Why do I owe taxes?
 What changed?”

 While this news can be shocking and disappointing, our team at O’Bryan Law Offices is here to offer advice on why you might owe taxes, and on how to proceed.
+We also have a blog titled TIN vs EIN that provides insight on how to fill out certain tax forms.

 I got a refund last year.
 Why do I owe taxes this year?